Skip to content

 FAPI 2.0 plans (9 each, same set)

 These all gate on a screenshot upload of the OP's error page or a manual "is the user actually re-prompted" judgment.
-They run cleanly headless but stay REVIEW until human sign-off:
+They run cleanly headless but stay REVIEW until human sign-off (the same nine names appear on both fapi2-security-profile-id2 and fapi2-message-signing-id1, totalling 18 across the two plans):

 • fapi2-…-ensure-different-nonce-inside-and-outside-request-object